nameer-rizvi/jsontxt/README.md

 jsontxt.write(data);

-// Writes JSON in a .txt file located in the projects root folder.
+// Writes JSON in a .txt file located in the projects root directory.
 ```

 Read data: